inderjit3in/SA-Crash-Analysis/README.md

 # SA-Crash-Analysis
 EDA,
-Click on Release to see full project
+Click on Releases to see full project